Moray Eels In Maui: Safety Tips, Species, And Where to See Them

 Giant Java Moray

-• They’re among the largest moray eels in the world.
+• One of the largest moray eels in the world

 Zebra Moray Eel